 Lemon is an acidic substance, though many people believe it can help to reduce acid reflux.
 Does it work, and is it safe?

 Acid reflux occurs when stomach acid flows up into the food pipe.
-This common condition affects 60 million Americans per month and 20 to 30 percent of people in the Western world.
-It can be a symptom of gastroesophageal reflux disease (GERD).
+This common condition affects 60 million Americans per month and

 Many people are interested in home remedies to relieve the symptoms of acid reflux.
 In this article, we look at the evidence for lemon water.